 Myeloma News Roundup: ASCO Abstracts Released, China Meetings Succeed, and iStopMM Clinic Officially Opens

-The abstracts for the 2017 ASCO annual meeting, to be in held June 2nd to June 6th in Chicago, were released late yesterday.
+The abstracts for the 2017 ASCO annual meeting, to be held June 2nd to June 6th in Chicago, were released late yesterday.
 Among the 84 myeloma and/or amyloid or plasma cell disorders abstracts, there are 10 oral presentations.
 There are no blockbuster myeloma presentations this year.
 Most abstracts deal with results with novel combination therapies incorporating, for example, daratumumab (and other anti-CD38 antibodies), checkpoint inhibitors, venetoclax, pomalidomide, and carfilzomib.

 The results of the EMN02/HO95 (Hovon) trial for transplant-eligible patients evaluating the role of minimal residual disease (MRD) testing (Abstract #8011) will be presented.
 The denosumab and Zometa randomized trial dataset presentation will again illustrate the lesser renal toxicities with denosumab (Abstract #8005).
 An important analysis evaluates cardiovascular toxicities with carfilzomib (Abstract #8018).
 An interesting study finds that patients with an elevated BMI who have SMM are more likely to progress—important because of potential weight-loss intervention (Abstract #8032).
 Several studies look at costs.
-Overall, there are quite a few interesting observations here which are helpful in defining and refining novel agent treatment strategies moving forward.
+Overall, there are quite a few interesting observations here that are helpful in defining and refining novel agent treatment strategies moving forward.

 Myeloma Summit in Beijing